seanpatrickfelten/daily.coding.log/README.md

 <h2>Day 16</h2>

 Flex position two boxes, added flex superpowers to the tweet embed, used the flex-direction property to make a row, applied the flex-direction property to create rows in the tweet embed, and used the flex-direction property to make a column. #100DaysOfCode

+<h2>Day 17</h2>

+Applied the flex-direction property to create a column in the tweet embed, aligned elements using the justify-content property, used the justify-content property in the tweet embed, and aligned elements using the align-items property. #100DaysOfCode